Chesters Top 5 Bathroom Trends For 2026: Style, Colour & Aesthetics

 Putting thought into the layout of the bathroom by creating a ‘wet space’ and a ‘dry space’ in your bathroom plans is gaining popularity.
 This plays into the trend of moving away from bathrooms being purely functional to being a space people enjoy being in.
 Customers have done this by either having an open plan bathroom and having slanted floors in the wet area to catch all the water from the shower or bath, or fully screening in their shower and bath to a section of the bathroom.

-I asked Gavin, our New Lynn Showroom manager, for his opinion on the rise in wet spaces for bathrooms.
+We asked Gavin, our New Lynn Showroom manager, for his opinion on the rise in wet spaces for bathrooms.
 We discussed how designing your bathroom with separate wet and dry zones makes life easier for busy families - whether it’s kids splashing in the bath or dogs shaking off after a shower.
 With a fully screened wet area, say goodbye to those unexpected wet socks!
 Beyond aesthetics, it’s easier maintenance as you can hose down the whole wet area with ease, especially if you have glass screening between the wet and dry zones.

 To Sum It Up…